daviderubio/wrkmatch/README.md

 * **Details:** expand a company to see your contacts and role listings with links.
 * **Downloads:** one‑click CSV exports of jobs and company scores.

+## How to use the app

+1. Upload your Connections.csv.
+2. Review Connections — quick KPIs (totals + top companies chart).
+3. Click Scan companies for public job boards.
+4. Inspect Jobs — KPIs & trends and the Ranked targets table.
+5. Open any company’s expander to see your contacts and live roles.
+6. Use the Download buttons for jobs_report.csv and company_scores.csv.

+Tip: If your network has thousands of companies, the scan can take time.
+Use the app’s options (if present) to limit the number of companies to scan first (e.g., top 100 by your connections), then expand later.

 ## CLI (headless)

 Run the pipeline and save CSV outputs without UI: